 The most important aspect to consider when you’re cleaning your dataset is that the changes need to be reflected in every part of your analytics stack.
 Marketers usually have not one analytics platform, but multiple tools that all require data about the app, whether that’s ad networks or demand-side platforms that need to know who to retarget, or vertical-specific analytics that handle a particular type of analysis specific to your app.
 This quickly turns into spaghetti and SDK overload.
 If you centralize the data collection and aggregation into a single platform, you can put checks and filters in place on the central platform and immediately have the results reflected in the rest of your stack.
 This is the best practice for implementation of attribution platforms.
 When most of your stack feeds from the data collected by an attribution provider, you can gain all the advantages of individual trees without losing sight of the forest.

-This is a brief introduction to the wider study that we released here, which hopefully can give you some further insight into the type of errors that can sneak into your dataset.
-If you’re curious for more detail, you can check out our study.
 Want to take your knowledge of fraud to the next level?
 Our mobile fraud guide looks at the most common types of fraud in the industry and how you can fight them.